Here are my 7 Tips for visiting Machu Picchu, which was named the best-rated landmark in the world by TripAdvisor’s Traveler’s Choice 2016.

 Everyone dreams of exploring the enigmatic complex of palaces, plazas, temples and homes, and learning more about the “Lost City of Incas.”

-I visited Machu Picchu for the first time in May of 2016 and it was thrilling.
+Visiting Machu Picchu for the first time in May of 2016 and I completely was thrilling.
 I can confess that facing the Inca Citadel of Machu Picchu perched atop the Andes Mountains gave me goose bumps, and for a moment it was hard to believe that I was there…

 So, based on my visit and many other posts that I’ve read, I prepared this post with 7 tips to visit Machu Picchu to help you get the most out of your visit to this UNESCO World Heritage Site, and one of the New Seven Wonders of the World.